kitliu5/Stanford-CS221-Project/README.md

 # Semantic segmentation of Lung Nodules using U-Net

-Customized implementation of the [U-Net](https://arxiv.org/abs/1505.04597) in PyTorch for lung nodule segmentation from CT scans.
+Customized implementation of the [U-Net](https://arxiv.org/abs/1505.04597) for lung nodule segmentation from CT scans.
+This project is based on the PyTorch implementation of U-Net at [milesial/Pytorch-UNet](https://github.com/milesial/Pytorch-UNet)

 ## Usage
 **Note : Use Python 3.6 or newer**